Tyler Reddick

 Tyler George Reddick (born January 11, 1996) is an American professional stock car racing driver.
-He competes full-time in the NASCAR Cup Series, driving the No. 45 Toyota Camry for 23XI Racing and part-time in the NASCAR Xfinity Series, driving the No. 24 Toyota Supra for Sam Hunt Racing.
+He competes full-time in the NASCAR Cup Series, driving the No. 45 Toyota Camry XSE for 23XI Racing.
 He is a two-time champion in the NASCAR Xfinity Series, winning consecutive titles in 2018 and 2019.
-Reddick was the victor in the closest finish in NASCAR's top three series, edging out Elliott Sadler at Daytona International Speedway during the 2018 Xfinity Series season.
+In 2018, Reddick set a NASCAR record at Daytona for the closest finish in NASCAR Xfinity Series history as well as the closest finish in any of NASCAR’s top three series by 0.0004 seconds.

 Racing career

 Early career

 Reddick began his racing career at the age of four, competing in Outlaw Karts; soon after he was competing in mini sprints, midgets, dirt late models, and sprint cars.
 He was the youngest driver to qualify for the pole position at Eldora Speedway World 100, the youngest driver to win at the East Bay Winter Nationals, and the youngest winning driver in the Lucas Oil Late Model Dirt Series.
 He is also the youngest driver ever to qualify for a feature race in World of Outlaws sprint car racing.

-Reddick made his debut in the ARCA Racing Series in 2012; in October of that year, Reddick won in his first career start in the NASCAR K&N Pro Series East at Rockingham Speedway.
+Reddick made his debut in the ARCA Racing Series in 2012.
+That October, he won in his first career start in the NASCAR K&N Pro Series East at Rockingham Speedway.

 Camping World Truck Series

 Reddick made his debut in the NASCAR Camping World Truck Series in April 2013, driving for Ken Schrader Racing at Rockingham Speedway; he was involved in an accident during the race, and finished 30th.

-In November 2013, it was announced that Reddick had been signed by Brad Keselowski Racing to compete in the Camping World Truck Series; he was scheduled to drive the team's No. 19 Ford in 16 events in the series in 2014, before running the full series schedule for the team in 2015.
+In November 2013, it was announced that Reddick had been signed by Brad Keselowski Racing to compete in the Camping World Truck Series; he was scheduled to drive the team's No. 19 Ford in sixteen events in the series in 2014, before running the full series schedule for the team in 2015.
 On February 20, 2015, Reddick got his first career victory in the Camping World Truck Series at Daytona.
-On May 29, Reddick got his second career victory in the Truck Series at Dover.
+On May 29, he got his second career victory in the Truck Series at Dover.
 He led the points during the later stages of the summer until wrecking at Mosport, at which point he surrendered the lead to eventual champion Erik Jones.
-Reddick would ultimately finish second in his first full year of competition.
+He ultimately finished second in his first full year of competition.

-In 2016, Reddick returned to BKR switching the No. 19 to the No. 29, with his new BKR teammate Hemric using his previous No. 19.
-Reddick started the season with a crash at Daytona, finishing 18th.

-Reddick would have been a contention for the championship in 2016, but he failed to make it into the playoff.
-Reddick would win at Las Vegas, for his first victory of the season.
+In 2016, Reddick returned to BKR, switching the No. 19 to the No. 29, with his new BKR teammate Hemric using his previous No. 19.
+He started the season with a crash at Daytona, finishing eighteenth.
+He would have been in contention for the championship in 2016, but he failed to make it into the playoffs.
+He won at Las Vegas, for his first victory of the season.
 On November 10, 2016, it was announced that Reddick would not return to BKR next season.